florinolariuip/WebApplication1/TASKS.md

 - Ensure seed data (at least 5 papers) is added either in the `DbContext` seed configuration or in a migration/initializer.

 ## Packaging / Submission
 - Create an archive of the project excluding `bin` and `obj` folders.
-From the project root you can run:

 ## Deliverables
 - Refactored codebase with clear project structure (API, Application, Domain, Infrastructure).